 While on basecamp, our cook will prepare balanced meals for campers.
 While in the field, students prepare their own food (with assistance from staff) and are often involved in their own menu decisions.
-Some SOAR favorites are “Trail Pizzas,” stir fried vegetables and rice, macaroni & cheese, spaghetti, beans & rice, and burritos.
+Some SOAR favorites are “Trail Pizzas,” stir fried vegetables and rice, macaroni and cheese, spaghetti, beans and rice, and burritos.

 SOAR endeavors to keep up with new information regarding nutrition and its affect on ADHD.
 With that in mind, we strive to limit food with artificial dyes and processed sugars.
-We can accommodate food allergies and preferences but may ask parents to send their camper with specialty items (i.e. gluten free products) to help supplement their meals, as access to special items may be limited.
+We can accommodate food allergies and preferences but will charge an additional fee for dietary restrictions such as gluten free and lactose intolerance.

 Do all the kids sleep in tents?